 We’ve updated our trip change and cancellation policies for charters affected by COVID-19.
 Learn more

-Spiritual trips are a fulfilling way to explore a city while deepening your faith.
+Spiritual trips are a fulfilling way to enjoy some of Toronto’s essential group destinations or engage in nearby socially-distanced activities while deepening your faith with members of your community.
 Those who plan spiritual trips know that they take a lot of organization and effort.
 A charter bus rental allows you to focus on the parts of the trip that matter: community building, spiritual activities, participants.
 Toronto has many spiritual locations that might interest your group — wouldn’t it be nice to lead icebreakers or prayer from a charter bus rather than splinter your group into a caravan and carpool?

 Our buses can meet all of your needs, no matter how small or large your church group is.
 We have minibuses for small groups and coach buses for larger groups that have to travel a long distance.